 To become an LPN, you had to undergo training and pass the NCLEX-PN.
 Having to go back to school and start from scratch can seem pretty unfair.
 Fortunately, you may not have to.
 Bridge programs allow working nurses to advance their educations more quickly by taking their previous education and work experience into account.
 For example, through an LPN-to-ADN bridge program, you may be able to earn your ADN in just 12 to 18 months instead of 24.
 There are also LPN-to-BSN bridge programs that may reduce the time that it takes to earn a degree from four years to just three or two.
 If you hold a bachelor's degree in another subject, an accelerated BSN program may be the best way to go.

 Starting out your nursing career as an LPN does not mean that you are going to be stuck in an entry-level position forever.
-You can take your pick from many great paths for advancing your career, and not all of them involve going back to school.
+You can take your pick from many great paths for advancing your career, and not all of them involve going back to traditional school.
 Whatever your long-term career goals may be, you can achieve them with work and persistence.